 Frequently Asked Questions (FAQ)

-If you cannot answer your questions here, please contact us: digitalskills@dsi.uzh.ch
+If you cannot find an answer to your question here, please contact us: digitalskills@dsi.uzh.ch

 Before Studying: Questions regarding your application